Gold, silver decline amid muted global trends

-NEW DELHI: Gold in the national capital on Thursday dipped Rs 339 to Rs 48,530 per 10 gram following decline in global precious metal prices, according to HDFC Securities.
+NEW DELHI, June 3: Gold in the national capital on Thursday dipped Rs 339 to Rs 48,530 per 10 gram following decline in global precious metal prices, according to HDFC Securities.

 In the previous trade, the precious metal had closed at Rs 48,869 per 10 gram.